-A PIL was filed by members of the Akhil Bharatiya Hindu Mahasabha (ABHM), who were represented by Senior Advocate Aman Lekhi, son of the late Shri P.N.Lekhi, a renowned Senior Advocate knowing for taking up politically incorrect causes.
-The Respondents appear to be (a) MLA Shoaib Iqbal, the person accused of building an illegal structure (Mosque) in violation and in contempt of the High Court’s orders, (b) the Municipal Corporation of Delhi (MCD), (c) the Delhi Metro Rail Corporation (DMRC) and (d) the Archaeological Survey of India (ASI).
+A PIL was filed by members of the Akhil Bharatiya Hindu Mahasabha (ABHM), who were represented by Senior Advocate Aman Lekhi (son of the late Shri P.N.Lekhi, a renowned Senior Advocate known for taking up politically incorrect causes).
+The Respondents appeared to be (a) MLA Shoaib Iqbal, the person accused of building an illegal structure (Mosque) in violation and in contempt of the High Court’s orders, (b) the Municipal Corporation of Delhi (MCD), (c) the Delhi Metro Rail Corporation (DMRC) and (d) the Archaeological Society of India (ASI).

 The dispute was heard by a special bench comprising the Acting Chief Justice of the Delhi High Court, Justice A.K.Sikri along with Justice Sanjay Kishan Kaul and Justice Rajiv Shakdher.
 The interim order of the Court passed on July 30, 2012 is available here.

 The facts of the case appear to be as follows: